Chinuuu24/-IPL-STATS-2024-BEST-PERFORMANCES/README.md

 # Project Overview

-In this project, I have shown the best performances of IPL 2024 which includes both bowling and batting performances by using Power BI.
+Designed a dashboard based on the players performances in the IPL 2024 by preparing, transforming and then modelling the complete referred data.
+I have also created my own problem statements to use in the analysis.

-# Skills
+# Applied Skills

 Data Preparation, Data Visualization